Tuesday, April 14, 2026

 Hey, we found a truth," says Twinkie.

-"Only Sal, "What do you think?
+"Only Sid, "What do you think?
 Do we throw out all Mr. X says because he has some cuckoo ideas?"

 "Well, it makes me question his judgment."